MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab07_Azure.md

 ![Install package - screenshot](../L07/Static/Mod_02_Azure_Functions_image42.png)

 - Search for **Xrm.Tools.CrmWebAPI**.
-Note: This is a community library designed to work with the CDS Web API.
+Note: This is a community library designed to work with the Microsoft Dataverse Web API.
 When you are building this type of extension you can use any oData V4 library you prefer.
 Make sure you select the one developed by DavidYack.

 - Select the latest stable version and click **Install**.